catpea/catpea-project/database/furkies-purrkies/poem-1299/index.md

 ---
 id: poem-1299
 guid: 38e54f47-3626-492a-9164-0467ef69d905
-title: So You Signed Up For The Gym - Now What?
+title: So You Signed Up For The Gym...
+Now What?
 description: null
 tags:
   - furkies-purrkies